 Seven nations took part in the men's slalom event this week at Bariloche, the southern Argentine resort in the foothills of the Andes.

-Seven nations took part in the men's slalom event this week at Bariloche, the southern Argentine resort in the foothills of the Andes.
+Background: Seven nations took part in the men's slalom event this week at Bariloche, the southern Argentine resort in the foothills of the Andes.
 Yugoslavia's Bojan Krizaj taking first place.
 Italy came second and Bulgaria third.

 SYNOPSIS: The beautiful Bariloche course must have reminded Krizaj and other competitors from Europe of their own picturesque ski resorts back home.